vaughany/moodle-local_ciabinitialsprofilepics/README.md

 3. If you already have a profile picture, check the Delete box underneath it.
 4. Save your profile.

 When the page reloads, you should see a new profile picture.
-The colour you get is dependant on your first initial, and is not random.
-It will not change if you recreate the image!
+The colour you get is dependant on your first initial, and is not random: it will not change if you recreate the image!
+(There are some settings you can change to enable random colours, or force a specific colour.)

 If you have rights to edit other people's profiles, following the above steps for other users will generate a new profile picture for that user.